Estimating Gibbs free energies via isobaric-isothermal flows: Method

 A general strategy for designing a conditional flow is to start from an unconditional one, $s = f_s(u_s)$, and inject the conditioning information $m$ as an additional input, such that $s = f_s(u_s; m)$.
 The transformation $f_s(u_s; m)$ must be invertible with respect to $u_s$, but not with respect to $m$.
 This is the approach we follow in this work.

-We build upon our previous work~\cite{Wirnsberger2022normalizing}, where we proposed a flow model for atomic solids at fixed volume\footnote{Code was made available at \url{https://github.com/deepmind/flows_for_atomic_solids}}.
+We build upon the work in Ref.~\cite{Wirnsberger2022normalizing}, which proposed a flow model for atomic solids at fixed volume\footnote{Code was made available at \url{https://github.com/deepmind/flows_for_atomic_solids}}.
 This flow model consists of a number of invertible \textit{coupling layers}, each of which transforms part of its input (see Fig.~\ref{fig:npt_flow}).
-Concretely, let $z = (z_{n,i})^{n=1:N}_{i=1:D}$ denote the input to a coupling layer and $z' = (z'_{n,i})^{n=1:N}_{i=1:D}$ denote the output, where $n$ ranges over particles and $d$ ranges over spatial dimensions.
-The coupling layer works as follows. \begin{itemize} \item First, the input is split in two parts along the $d$ index, $z_A$ and $z_B$.
+Concretely, let $z = (z_{n,i})^{n=1:N}_{i=1:D}$ denote the input to a coupling layer and $z' = (z'_{n,i})^{n=1:N}_{i=1:D}$ denote the output, where $n$ ranges over particles and $i$ ranges over spatial dimensions.
+The coupling layer works as follows. \begin{itemize} \item First, the input is split in two parts along the $i$ index, $z_A$ and $z_B$.
 The first part stays fixed, whereas the second gets transformed by an invertible transformation $G(z_B; \psi)$ parameterized by $\psi$.
 For simplicity, let's assume that the first $d$ spatial dimensions stay fixed, so $z_A = (z_{n,i})^{n=1:N}_{i=1:d}$. \item The parameters $\psi$ are computed as a function of $z_A$, $\psi = C(z_A)$, where $C$ is referred to as the \textit{conditioner}.
 The first step of $C$ is to apply a circular encoding to each particle $(z_{n,i})_{i=1:d}$ (see Appendix A of \cite{Wirnsberger2022normalizing} for details).
-The second step is to apply a permutation-equivariant transformer architecture \cite{Vaswani2017} to the circular encodings, which outputs the parameters $\psi$. \end{itemize} This flow architecture results in a distribution $q_\theta(s)$ that is invariant to particle permutations.
+The second step is to apply a permutation-equivariant transformer architecture \cite{Vaswani2017} to the circular encodings, which outputs the parameters $\psi$. \end{itemize} This flow architecture results in a distribution over the configuration $s$ that is invariant to particle permutations.

-To make the above architecture shape-conditional, we first encode the shape parameters $m$ into a code $c_m$ using a multi-layer perceptron (MLP), as shown in Fig.~\ref{fig:npt_flow}.
+To make the above architecture shape-conditional, we first encode the shape parameters $m$ into a code $c_m$ using a multi-layer perceptron, as shown in Fig.~\ref{fig:npt_flow}.
 Then, we make the code $c_m$ an additional input to every conditioner in the flow such that, for every coupling layer, $\psi = C(z_A, c_m)$.
 We achieve this by concatenating $c_m$ with the circular encoding of each particle $(z_{n,i})_{i=1:d}$ prior to feeding the latter to the permutation-equivariant transformer.
-This modification preserves the permutation equivariance, and results in a conditional distribution $q_\theta(s\g m)$ that is invariant to particle permutations for every $m$.
+This modification preserves the permutation equivariance, and results in a conditional distribution $q_{\theta_2}(s\g m)$ that is invariant to particle permutations for every $m$.